Zeioth/zeioth-lutris/game-installers/quake-champions/mouse-guide.md

 RECOMMENDED MOUSES
 ======================

-The things you need in a mouse in order to play Quake Champions at high level are:
+The things you need in a mouse in order to play Quake Champions at semi-professional level are:

 * A physical DPI button
 * Polling rate 1000 or more